KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 But these arguments may pose little relevance, because of the competitive marketplace.
 Church-goers can use the digital products of other denominations as replacements.

+This recent article in the Interpreter Magazine confronts the consternation over tech versus worship services, instead suggesting that church

 ![](research-sprint/interpreter.jpg)